VictoryCTO/vcto-tech-eval-python-django/README.md

 **IMPORTANT**:

 No database has been installed.
-Use what you like, be ready to discuss the choice and its relative merits.
+Use what you like, and be ready to discuss the choice and its relative merits.

 **IMPORTANT**: